antoiovi/CalcolatoreTermodinamico/Readme.md

 ##Pannello Combustibile
-Calcluate chemical properties of gas as EN 13384-1
+Calcluate chemical properties product of combustion as specified by UNI EN 13384-1